USEPA/WNTR/documentation/morph.rst

     >>> wn_scaled_coord = wntr.morph.scale_node_coordinates(wn, 100)

 The next example converts node coordinates to longitude/latitude.
+The longitude and latitude coordinates of two locations (e.g., nodes, tanks) on the map must be provided to convert the other node coordinates to longitude/latitude.

 .. doctest::